kayla-manning/election-analysis-2020/posts/final.md

 #### Coefficients

-This [table](../figures/final/coeff_table.html) displays the coefficients for each model, the below figure plots the coefficients for each model:
+This [table](../figures/final/coeff_table.html) displays the coefficients for each model, the below figure plots the coefficients for each model.
+Every coefficient was highly significant with near-zero p-values and incredibly narrow 95% confidence intervals:

 ![coefficients](../figures/final/model_coefficients.jpg)

 #### "Coming Home"